-The Experiment helps students prepare for their program by providing in-depth participant and parent handbooks, health guidelines that include recommendations on immunizations and medications, as well as packing lists and comprehensive travel logistics.
+The Experiment helps students prepare for their program by providing in-depth Experimenter and family handbooks, health and wellness resources that include guidance around immunizations and medications, wellness planning support for students traveling with health concerns requiring ongoing management, detailed packing lists, and comprehensive travel logistics.

-All students are screened by a medical and mental health review team; where indicated, wellness plans are created collaboratively prior to travel to support any participants with specific needs while on program.
-The Experiment’s Disability Services are available to students, and special accommodation arrangements can be provided as needed.
+All student health forms are reviewed by The Experiment’s physical and mental health team; where indicated, wellness plans are created collaboratively prior to travel to support students with specific needs while on program.
+The Experiment’s disability services are available to students, and special accommodation arrangements can be provided as needed.

-All students are covered by the World Learning medical insurance policy, which provides full coverage for accidents, illness, and emergency evacuation.
-Please note that this insurance is intended to serve as a secondary policy for participants who are already insured in the U.S.
+All students are covered by the World Learning medical insurance policy, which provides full coverage for accidents, illness, and emergency evacuation while on program.
+This policy starts when a participant boards their international flight.

 24-Hour On-Call Support

-The Experiment provides a 24-hour hotline during the program, supported by professional staff at our Brattleboro, Vermont, and Washington, DC headquarters.
-Our staff also maintains a 24-hour on-call safety and emergency response system for any health, safety, or security concerns that might arise during the program.
-This on-call system serves parents, group leaders, and in-country partners.
+The Experiment provides parents and guardians with a 24-hour hotline during the program, supported by professional staff at our Brattleboro, Vermont, and Washington, D.C., headquarters.
+Our staff also maintains a 24-hour on-call safety and emergency response system for any concerns that students or group leaders may have while abroad.

 In-Country Local Support

-Each Experiment group is supported by an extensive professional network of in-country resources such as partner offices, international educators, homestay coordinators, program guides, and translators.
-Our country partner offices help us design each program and support our groups throughout the program period.
-All third-party program providers have been vetted for safety standards.
-In addition, students are registered with the local U.S. embassy through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
+Each Experiment group is supported by an extensive professional network of in-country resources, such as partner offices, international educators, homestay coordinators, program guides, and translators.
+Our country partner offices help us design each program and support our groups, following local safety protocols.
+All third-party program providers have been vetted to meet our safety standards.

 Experiment Group Leaders